An In-depth Guide to Japanese Adjectives: What They Are, Conjugations, Endings and Examples

 Which Japanese Adjectives Should You Learn First?

-Adjectives help you describe people, places, things and situations.
+• Learn frequently-used adjectives.
+Japanese adjectives help you describe people, places, things and situations.
 They’re an essential part of conveying your thoughts and ideas, but for language learners the task can be a bit daunting.
-Usually we’re introduced to elementary adjectives like “dark” or “wide” — which are definitely essential, but won’t help you describe all your feels when your favorite manga spirals into a sudden plot twist.
+Usually, we’re introduced to elementary adjectives like “dark” or “wide”—which are definitely essential, but won’t help you describe all your feels when your favorite manga spirals into a sudden plot twist.

+• Learn adjectives that are relevant to your life.
 Think of situations that will occur when you’re in Japan or speaking Japanese.
 Will you be asking for directions?
 If so, then you’ll benefit greatly from knowing adjectives such as “far” and “near.”
-Likewise, if you’re going to be shopping for clothes in Tokyo’s best boutiques or taste-testing local cuisine then adjectives like “expensive” and “reasonable,” or “spicy” and “refreshing” might suit you better.
-An example of useful adjectives are:
+Likewise, if you’re going to be shopping for clothes in Tokyo’s best boutiques or taste-testing local cuisine, then adjectives like “expensive” and “reasonable,” or “spicy” and “refreshing” might suit you better.

-There’s no getting around them.
-These are adjectives that you’ll need to know, especially if you’re studying for something like the JLPT (Japanese Language Proficiency Test) or if you want to know what everyone’s talking about (which is kind of helpful).
-The good thing about these adjectives is that most learning resources will introduce them right off the bat!
+• Learn essential, common adjectives.
+You’ll need to know these adjectives, especially if you’re studying for something like the JLPT (Japanese Language Proficiency Test).
+Or if you want to know what everyone’s talking about.
+The good thing about these adjectives is that most learning resources will introduce them immediately.
 You can definitely expect to bump into these words from the very beginning:

 高い (たかい) — high, tall, expensive